• Skip to primary navigation

 Garlic Herb Butter Roasted Chicken in a Dutch Oven

-Every time I make a whole chicken, I always wonder why I haven’t done it sooner or more often, the chicken is moist, the house smells delicious, and the skin is so crispy.
-I love roasting my own chicken as it’s easy to mix up the flavours and change things up (compared to buying a pre-cooked rotisserie chicken) and it is surprisingly easy to make.
-Today, I’m sharing with you one of my favourite roast chickens, a garlic herb butter roasted chicken.
+I love roasting my own chicken as it’s easy to mix up the flavors and change things up (compared to buying a pre-cooked rotisserie chicken), and it is surprisingly easy to make this chicken recipe.
+Today, I’m sharing with you one of my favorite roast chicken recipes, garlic herb butter roasted chicken.

-can you roast a chicken in a dutch oven?
+Can you roast a chicken in a dutch oven?

 What You’ll Need To Make a Garlic Herb Butter Roasted Chicken in a Dutch Oven